 Most tumors of the pituitary and suprasellar region are pituitary adenomas.
 Rarely, pituitary tumors are carcinomas.
 Meningiomas, craniopharyngiomas, metastases, and dermoid cysts may also develop in the region of the sella turcica.

 Adenomas may be secretory or nonsecretory.
 Secretory adenomas produce pituitary hormones; many secretory adenomas are < 10 mm in size (microadenomas).
 Secretory adenomas can be classified by histologic staining characteristics (eg, acidophilic, basophilic, chromophobe [nonstaining]).
-The hormone produced often correlates with these characteristics; eg, acidophilic adenomas overproduce growth hormone, and basophilic adenomas overproduce ACTH.
+The hormone produced often correlates with these characteristics; eg, acidophilic adenomas overproduce growth hormone, and basophilic adenomas overproduce adrenocorticotropic hormone (ACTH).
 The hormone most commonly overproduced is prolactin.

 Any tumor that grows out of the pituitary can compress optic nerve tracts, including the chiasm.
 Tumors may also compress or destroy pituitary or hypothalamic tissue, impairing hormone production or secretion.

 Headache may result from an enlarging pituitary adenoma, even when intracranial pressure is not increased.
-Visual manifestations such as bitemporal hemianopia, unilateral optic atrophy, and contralateral hemianopia may develop if a tumor compresses optic nerve tracts (see Figure: Higher visual pathways—lesion sites and corresponding visual field defects.).
+Visual manifestations such as bitemporal hemianopia, unilateral optic atrophy, and contralateral hemianopia may develop if a tumor compresses optic nerve tracts (see figure ).

 Many patients present with an endocrinopathy due to hormone deficiency or excess: